jayminwest/TeachNicheOfficial/ai_docs/core/GLOSSARY.md

 A single unit of educational content, typically a video with supporting materials.

 ### LessonsService
-A service class that handles database operations related to lessons.
+A service class that extends DatabaseService and handles database operations related to lessons, including creation, retrieval, updating, and deletion of lesson records.

 ## M